Qualified doctors Certified medications Online consultation with aftercare

 What can you do?

 • Prioritise rest and relaxation.
 In this stressful and hectic world, we sometimes forget how to unwind.
-In fact, sometimes we don't even realize that we are stressed, because it has become our default mode.
+In fact, sometimes we don't even realise that we are stressed, because it has become our default mode.
 What helps to reduce the stress response in your body?
 Take several breaks every day, do relaxation exercises, go for walks in nature, write down your thoughts, say ‘no’ more often and don't bite off more than you can chew.
 This may take some getting used to.
 However, menopause requires you to pause, reset and reflect.
 So be kind to your body.
 It's working hard behind the scenes.

 • Eat foods that contain amino acids (L-tryptophan).
 Serotonin is made from the essential amino acid tryptophan, which is found in a wide variety of protein-containing foods, including salmon, eggs, poultry and dairy products.
 Although not supported by scientific evidence, tryptophan is commonly used for sleep problems, hormonal issues and low mood.

 • Focus on getting a good night’s sleep.
 Sleep is the most important aspect of health.
 Sleep deprivation affects your brain: when you're running on insufficient sleep, you are more susceptible to stress (which, in turn, affects your ability to sleep well).
 Improve your sleep habits (sleep hygiene).
-There are also supplements that induce relaxation and help you sleep.

 FAQ